-Amenities: Housing complex on majority of property but one undeveloped section of woods, used as informal pedestrian trail access from Pound St to HS.
+Current use: Senior housing complex on majority of property but one undeveloped section of woods, used as informal pedestrian trail access from Pound St to HS.
 This piece of the parcel is planned for development expanding the housing complex.

 Condition: NA - not a public property although used that way for now until next phase of development completed